Elf Food Groups

 • Tito's Vodka

 This vodka is certified as gluten-free because it is made from yellow corn which is considered a modern production of vodka.
-While made from yellow corn, its clean flavor and color can be attributed to the fact that it is distilled six times versus the traditional method which is distilled three to four times.
+While made from yellow corn, its clean flavor and color can be attributed to the fact that it is distilled six times and traditional vodka is distilled three to four times.

 • Bailey's Irish Cream